MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-authentication.md

 ---
 # Troubleshoot Azure Files identity-based authentication and authorization issues (SMB)

-This article lists common problems when using SMB Azure file shares with identity-based authentication.
+This article lists common problems when using Server Message Block (SMB) Azure file shares with identity-based authentication.
 It also provides possible causes and resolutions for these problems.
-Identity-based authentication isn't currently supported for NFS Azure file shares.
+Identity-based authentication isn't currently supported for Network File System (NFS) Azure file shares.

 ## Applies to